Jorge Ayala

-Jorge Ayala-Rivera, also known as "Rivi" is a Colombian criminal who is best known for his work as a hitman for Medellín Cartel leader Griselda Blanco.
+Jorge Ayala-Rivera, also known as "Rivi" is a Colombian criminal who is best known for his work as a hitman for Griselda Blanco.
 In 1993, Ayala was sentenced to life in prison with the possibility of parole after 25 years.

 Background

 Jorge Ayala was born in Cali, Colombia but grew up in Chicago.
 In addition to his mother tongue of Spanish he also became fluent in English, which he spoke at a native level.
 Ayala was born with a distinctive high-pitched voice.

 While living in Chicago, Ayala started off as a car mechanic for his father at General Motors, but eventually strayed into criminality and started stealing cars for chop shops across the city.
 He generated additional income by facilitating the entry of Mexican undocumented immigrants into the United States.

 In 1979, a job that required him to transport used guns by truck first took Ayala from Chicago to Miami, after which he decided to stay in the Miami area.
 Here Ayala took on a job as an enforcer, "shaking down" individuals who owed money.